 In the 2017 legislative session, Rhode Island passed legislation improving price transparency by requiring hospitals to provide patients with a cost estimate of the anticipated services.
 However, a number of other initiatives designed to contain health care costs for health care consumers failed to pass.
 Two bills sought to directly set the prices health care providers can bill patients for their health care records.
 Another bill aimed to improve health care transparency by studying and analyzing patient liability health plans and by requiring health insurers to make their plans’ assessment, restriction, and utilization information available on their websites.

-In the current session, Rhode Island has introduced a bill that would allow small business owners to purchase health plans offered by their State Exchange.
-Rhode Island is seeking a 1332 State Innovation waiver in conjunction with this bill.
+In the 2018 legislative session, several innovative health care bills were proposed, but few were signed into law.
+The Rhode Island legislature successfully passed a bill to decrease the size of premium increases through reinsurance — this newly enacted statute will lower healthcare costs for consumers by mitigating the impact high-risk individuals have on health insurance premiums.
+Rhode Island has also passed a bill that will allow small business owners to purchase health plans offered by their State Exchange.
+Rhode Island is seeking a 1332 State Innovation waiver in conjunction with both bills.

 The State Database